daattali/beautiful-jekyll/aboutme.md

 2. TOEFL 92 [until DEC]

-3. Always do what makes me excited
+3. Always do what excites me